jonalvarezz/evm-smart-contract-example/README.md

 - Gain familiarity interacting with EVM Smart Contract from a web app.

+### Technical highlights

+- Use Viem directly instead of Wagmi.
+Wagmi is a React Query wrapped of Viem to provide React Hooks for all of Viem's features.
+As a consequence, one ends up relying on `useEffect` to tell when something changed from Wagmi hooks.
+I decided to use Viem to one, keep it simple.
+And two, further understand Wagmi's decisions when wrapping Viem.
+- React Query.
+For the app's state management, async operations and HTTP/WS's cache.
+It's worth nothing that some data is preloaded, as for instance, the Token's name, and symbol, not to block the rendering with data that doesn't change often.
+Data is revalidated in the background after the first mount.

 ### TODO

 - [x] ops: deploy the app to the internet.